TheCoder4eu/BootsFacesWeb/README.md

 BootsFaces Showcase
 ===================

-BootsFaces JSF Framework Showcase and Web Docs (see https://showcase.bootsfaces.net/ )
+BootsFaces JSF Framework Showcase and Web Docs (see https://showcase.bootsfaces.net/ ).

-The Examples are now in the separate Repository TheCoder4eu/BootsFaces-examples .
+The examples are now in the separate repository TheCoder4eu/BootsFaces-examples .